KnowledgeCircleJamiaMilliaIslamia/JMI_Entrance_Papers/README.md

   ><h2><b>Contributing</b></h2>

-  If you want to contribute to JMI_Entrance_Papers, be sure to review the guidlines mentioned above for added in papers.
+  If you want to contribute to **JMI_Entrance_Papers**, be sure to review the guidlines mentioned above for added in papers.
 We look forward to receiving your pull requests.

 > **P.S.** _If anyone wants to share JMI entrance papers, do mail us at <a href="mailto:knowledgecircle.jmi@gmail.com">knowledgecircle.jmi@gmail.com</a>_